lsouthard/Matching/README.md

 | No | U | White  | 995
 | **No** | **U** | **Not White**  | **9**

-The last row suggests that tere aren't many controls that have this particular combination of varaibles.
-It will be impossible to match the 99 people in the target group with the same combination of variables (itailized) without using replacement.
+The last row suggests that there aren't many controls that have this particular combination of varaibles.
+It will be impossible to match the 99 people in the target group with the same combination of variables (italicized) without using replacement.
 I may consider condensing my Unknown Gender group into Female or Male in this case or not using a Gender at all.

 ## 1. The Hard Match:
 The hard or strict match looks at each person from a target group and finds someone most like them.
 For example, if one person in your target group is female, hispanic, age 22, this process iterates through each person in the control group until a match is found.
 This rigorous matching criterion creates a comparison group that is solely comprised of people that are as similar as possible to those in your target group.